79 Slovenian

 3rd pl. -e-jo -a-jo -i-jo, -e so bodo, bojo niso

 The verb "have not" is nimam.
-The past and infinitive of ne-verbs use ni instead of nu: dvignem, dvignil, dvignila, dvigniti.
+The past and infinitive of n-verbs use ni instead of nu: dvignem, dvignil, dvignila, dvigniti, as in some dialects in Croatia.

 Some characteristic verbs: